-What partnerships with IHEs,
+What partnerships, if any, with

-business, Non-Profits,
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

-the LEA implementating in
+the LEA implementing in carrying

-carrying out this action step(s)?
+out this action step(s)?

-Action Step Employ an instructional coach to model lessons and support teachers/students and increase student achievement with CCRPI.
+Action Step Content areas and CARES teachers will progress monitor targeted students and adjust

+Treation ocep instruction to meet their needs.

 Funding Sources Title I, Part A

-0 Title II, Part A

 Subgroups Economically Disadvantaged

-Foster
+Subgroups Foster

 Homeless

 English Learners

 Migrant

 Race / Ethnicity / Minority

 Student with Disabilities

 Systems Coherent Instruction

-Effective Leadership

-Professional Capacity

-Family and Community Engagement

 Supportive Learning Environment

-Method for Monitoring Title 1 time log
+Method for Monitoring Master Spreadsheet (Uber)

-Implementation and Effectiveness Milestone Data
+Implementation and Effectiveness Unit Assessments/CBAs

-- District Assessments

-SIP

-Classroom Observations
+• IXL

+Reading Inventory

+Student Work

+Documentation from PLCs

 Position/Role Responsible Michele Rosales

+Sue Kierzkowski

+Libbie Armstrong

 Timeline for Implementation Weekly

-What partnerships with IHEs,
+What partnerships, if any, with

-business, Non-Profits,
+IHEs, business, Non-Profits,

 Community based organizations,

 or any private entity with a

 demonstrated record of success is

-the LEA implementating in
+the LEA implementing in carrying

-carrying out this action step(s)?
+out this action step(s)?